Capitol Reef National Park

 My insider tip is to play sardines (reverse hide and seek).
 It is a fun way to find unique spots amongst the goblins.
 For instance, we stumbled upon a hole in the ground that led to a big cave with a secret opening.
 Best hiding spot around ;)

-Extra Bonus Section: Little Wild Horse Canyon
+Little Wild Horse Canyon

 Also very close to Goblin Valley is this accessible slot canyon called Little Wild Horse Canyon.
 The full canyon walk is about 8 miles, but the first 3 are the most fun, so you can turn around and get back to the parking lot after that if you want a quicker hike.
-The trial gets very narrow (definition of slot canyon, ya know?) and it is fun to follow the twist and turn of the rocks.
+The trail gets very narrow (definition of slot canyon, ya know?) and it is fun to follow the twist and turn of the rocks.
 When we went there was no one else there and no water in the canyon, but I've heard that both the water and crowd levels can get quite high.